Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 ## (3) Optional part.
 Expansion boards
-**SDR SDRAM board** for the emulation cores that highly depends on memory timings but some of them work fine with BRAM and DDR3 that DE10-nano equipped.
-Keep in mind, hi-end cores like Minimig require SDRAM board.
-So, it's better to get SDRAM board to be able to use all MiSTer cores.
+Several cores require an external **SDR SDRAM board** expansion to work, since they require more accurate memory timings than the BRAM and DDR3 RAM integrated in the DE10-nano.
+As such it is strongly recommended that you build or buy an SDRAM board to use the MiSTer fully.

-**I/O board** is to have more capabilities like VGA output for old monitors, analog audio and Buttons/LEDs external connections to integrate into existing old computer cases.
+There is also an **I/O board** to provide more capabilities like VGA output for old monitors, analog audio, optional audio out, and Buttons/LEDs for external connections to integrate into existing old computer cases.
+This board is fully optional (no core strictly requires it) but it may be convenient to plug audio output outside of HDMI (for example)